CACFP Administrative Manual Section 1.1

 Private, For-profit (Centers)

-that are private, for-profit may qualify for program participation by meeting one of these two criteria:
+Child Care (CC) centers that are private, for-profit may qualify for program participation by meeting one of these two criteria:

-ii.
-The lesser of 25 percent of center enrollment or of the licensed capacity receives subsidized care (federal Title XX benefits).
+- The lesser of 25 percent of center enrollment or of the licensed capacity receives subsidized care (federal Title XX benefits).

 For-profit agencies interested in the At-risk Afterschool Meals Component of the CACFP must have a traditional CC center at the same location that meets one of the two criteria listed above.
 The 25 percent criteria is based on the enrollment/license capacity of the traditional CC center component, not the ARA Meals Component.

 A for-profit independent center must ensure initially, and for each claiming month thereafter, that it meets the appropriate eligibility criteria.
-That is, the center must meet the 25 percent eligibility threshold in order to claim meal reimbursement for each month of a program year, from October through September.
+That is, the center must meet the 25 percent eligibility threshold to claim meal reimbursement for each month of a program year, from October through September.

 Likewise, a for-profit center sponsor must ensure that each of its sites meets the 25 percent threshold in order to claim meal reimbursement on a monthly basis for each center.
 For example, a sponsor with five sites must ensure that each site meets the eligibility threshold before it claims meal reimbursement for the site.
 If sites do not meet the threshold, the sponsor may claim meal reimbursement only for those sites that do meet the threshold for that claiming month.